• Skip to main content

 a frozen pizza on a pellet grill

-This will depend a little bit on the brand of frozen pizza you are cooking on your pellet grill and the thickness of the crust.
+This will depend on the brand of frozen pizza you are cooking on your pellet grill and the thickness of the crust.

 Use the package instructions as a good place to start for estimating cook time.

-Our thin crust frozen pizza instructions said 12-16 minutes in a 425°F and it looked pretty perfect right around that 16 minute mark.
+For example, for our thin crust frozen pizza with cook instructions of 12-16 minutes at 425°F, it looked pretty perfect right around that 16 minute mark.

-We rotated 180° one time after noticing the cheese on the back half was melting amd browning a little faster than the cheese in the front.
+We rotated 180° one time after noticing the cheese on the back half was melting and browning a little faster than the cheese in the front.

 rotating a frozen pizza on a pellet grill